theartofeducation/engineering-docs/docs/qa/shortcut-test-plan.md

 The sidebar on the right contains the remaining required fields: **Project**, **State**, **Team**, **Epic**, **Type**, and **Requester**.

 **Tasks** (Optional): Tasks fulfill a multi-purpose function.
-These are used to break the card down into small chunks and can be checked off when completed.
+These are used to break the card down into small chunks and are checked off when completed.
 In addition, when creating additional cards related to the parent card, clicking the green arrow converts the card to a new story, at the same time, relating the cards together.
 This prevents cards from being lost in the process.

 Once the card is defined and approved by the team, the card is moved to **Ready for Development**.

 If the card is in **Ready for Development** and in the current iteration, it can be picked up by the assigned developer according to priority.
 Priority is set from the top cards being the most important to the bottom cards being the least important.

-At this point, the QA that is testing the card can set up the Test Plan and the Test Suite.
+At this point, the QA testing the card can set up the Test Plan and the Test Suite.

 The [Test Plan Template](https://docs.google.com/document/d/1x9SMIE0oQKkLs-1dHojrDUh6BS22avjVVF3_PWhC9rM/edit#heading=h.1suokh672aje) offers a guide for testing.
 When using the template, follow this procedure: